 If the judgment is paid after a calendar month from the date of judgment, you can apply to have the judgment marked as satisfied, provided you or the claimant send in your proof of payment to the relevant court.

-You can only receive a “Certificate of Satisfaction’ if your debt is paid in full; part repayments are not recorded.
+You can only receive a ‘Certificate of Satisfaction’ if your debt is paid in full; we do not record partial settlement information.

 If you haven’t paid a CCJ